SaanviBeledeNaga/Java-Coding-Practice/README.md

 # Java-Coding-Practice
 ### A collection of problem statements and Java solutions, organized by topic for quick reference.
-The problems are from LeetCode and GeeksforGeeeks
+The problems are from LeetCode and GeeksforGeeeks.
 <!---GeeksforGeeks Start-->
 # GeeksforGeeks problems sorted by difficulty
 ## Basic